SimonMoynihan33/Level-Lounge/TESTING.md

 I changed my perspective and decided to try targetting with JavaScript which was fruitless.
 - **Cause**: Drawbacks with templating language.
-- **Fix**: After placing console.logs in my hideReplies function, I found that my `.reply` class was not being applied to each reply, therefore not being targetted by JavaScript or the CSS.
+- **Fix**: After placing console.logs in my hideReplies function, I found that my `.reply` class was not being applied to each replyin my JavaScript solution, therefore not being targetted by JavaScript or the CSS.

 ### Bug 13
 - **Issue**: JavaScript for showing and hiding replies did not function as intended.